Life Insurance For Seniors Over 65 Years Old

 For the same amount of coverage, permanent insurance is more expensive than term insurance; that’s the tradeoff of getting coverage that never ends.

 The right policy for you depends on your goals.
 If you just want to extend your coverage for a few years, maybe until you finish working or to pay off your debt, term is a better choice.
 Keep in mind that once your coverage expires, it will be very difficult to buy another policy.
 Most insurance companies refuse to sell insurance to people above a certain age.

 If you want to leave behind a death benefit for sure, than permanent coverage is a better choice.
 Permanent insurance is better for covering certain needs like your final expenses or an inheritance.
-In this situation, you’d be better off buying a smaller permanent policy than a larger term one.
+In this situation, you’d be better off buying a smaller permanent burial insurance policy than a larger term one.
 Your heirs would be better off receiving some money for sure than to gamble on possibly receiving money from temporary coverage.

 Here are a few examples of what a $250,000 policy would cost for term and universal life insurance.

 |$250,000 Face Amount||10 Year Term||15 Year Term||20 Year Term||Universal Life Policy|

 |Minnesota Life |

 Applying for a Policy When Over 60 Years Old